nielsjani/java-9-modularity/electioneer/Readme.md

 ###2.
 B.U.B.
 The passport validation is so complex that it has been decided that this part will be developed by a separate team.
 Some agreements your team made with the Validation team:
-- The passport validation has to be in a separate module.
+- The passport validation has to be in a separate module(s).
-- This module contains a great number of validators that will only grow in the future.
+- This module(s) contains a great number of validators that will only grow in the future.
 A large number of applications will consume this module and every consumer will need its own subset of validators.
 It is up to the consumers to figure out which validators they need.
-The validator team has agreed to put every validator in a separate package and export these packages separately.
+The validator team has agreed to put every validator in a separate package/module and export these packages/modules separately.
 - The validator team will also provide a 'validator-settings' file that contains the properties needed to use their service.
-Make sure you can read this property file that is located in the validator module from the 'main' module.
+Make sure you can read this property file that is located in the other team's validator module from your own validator module.
+- The validator team only wants clean objects to enter their domain.
+Before calling any of their validators, check if all fields on the passport object are non-null

 ###3.
 CD&V

-Due to GDPR, the translations resource bundles will have to be stored in a separate module from the controller.
+The geoservice module is also managed by a new team.
+They sometimes forget to export their implementation of the geoservice interface (aka the 'provides ... with' line).
+Provide a backup implementation in case the official one is not found.

 ###4.
 DeDecker

-The translations module has been split into 'api' and 'implementation'.
-The implementation module is managed by a new team, but they sometimes forget to export anything.
-Provide a backup implementation in case the official one is not found.
+Due to GDPR, the translations resource bundles will have to be stored in a separate module from the controller.

 ###5.
 Ecolo